 What Is Artifactory? | JFrog

 The modern software supply chain is complex.
-JFrog internal data shows that most enterprises use 12+ package types and 90 percent of applications depend on open source software.
-Additionally, there is a wide array of tools to support the software development process, including Source Code Managers (SCMs), Integrated Development Environments (IDEs), CI/CD suites, and more.
+JFrog research shows that almost half of all enterprises now manage 10 or more programming languages, with the typical organization pulling in over 450 new open-source packages every single year.
+Additionally, there is a wide array of tools to support the software development process, including Source Code Managers (SCMs), Integrated Development Environments (IDEs), CI/CD suites, AI model hubs, and more.

 What is JFrog Artifactory?

-Artifactory serves as the central hub for your DevOps processes.
+Artifactory serves as the central hub for your software development processes.
 All artifacts, dependencies, packages, etc. ultimately get put into and pulled from Artifactory.

 What is an artifact repository?